Analena

-Analena is Croatian-Slovenian post-hardcore band, founded in 1997 in Zagreb, Croatia.
+Analena is a Croatian-Slovenian post-hardcore band, founded in 1997 in Zagreb, Croatia.
 The name of the band comes from the ancient Sanskrit language, meaning "like/by the fire".

 History

-The band was founded in 1997 by Danijel Sikora – Six, Miodrag Gladović – Mijo and Dubravko Dragojević – Zet, from Zagreb, Croatia.
+The band was founded in 1997 by Danijel Sikora – Six, Miodrag Gladović – Mijo, and Dubravko Dragojević – Zet, from Zagreb, Croatia.
 One year later Ana Franjić, also from Zagreb, joined them as leading vocalist.
-Fifth member, Miran Rusan from Slovenia joined in 2003.
+The fifth member, Miran Rusan from Slovenia joined in 2003.
 This lineup remained active until 2006 when Danijel Sikora left the band.
-They performed first with a substitute bassist and later with Ana Franjić not only as a vocalist, but a bassist too.
-They are a four-piece ever since.
+They performed first with a substitute bassist and later with Ana Franjić not only as a vocalist, but as a bassist too.
+They have been a four-piece ever since.

-They released their first album in 2000, followed by couple of split albums.
-Since they didn't have a label and as supporters of independent publishing and DIY ethics, members formed their own record label Moonlee Records, under which they released their next two albums in 2004 and 2009.
+They released their first album in 2000, followed by a couple of split albums.
+Since they didn't have a label and as supporters of independent publishing and DIY ethics, members formed their record label Moonlee Records, under which they released their next two albums in 2004 and 2009.

-Besides Croatia and Slovenia, they played all over Europe and participated in several festivals, including one of the largest independent hardcore festivals in Europe, Fluff Fest in Czech Republic.
+Besides Croatia and Slovenia, they played all over Europe and participated in several festivals, including one of the largest independent hardcore festivals in Europe, Fluff Fest in the Czech Republic.